 One easy phone call to 811 gets the approximate location of underground utility lines marked for free.
 811 is the FCC-designated national number that quickly and easily begins the process of getting underground lines marked as the first step in any digging project.
 The 811 number eliminates the confusion of multiple "Call Before You Dig" numbers because it’s easy to use and remember, and is the same in every state.
-One Call Centers will notify the affected utilities, who will then mark underground lines for free.
+One Call Centers will notify the member utilities, who will then mark underground lines for free.

 Your safety is important to KUB.
-It is also important for us help customers understand how to use utilities safely, at home, at work, and at play.
+It is also important for us to help customers understand how to use utilities safely, at home, at work, and at play.
 Knowing where your lines are buried before each digging project helps protect you from injury, expense and penalties.
 The depth of utility lines vary and multiple utility lines may exist in the same area.
 Damages to these lines can disrupt service to an entire neighborhood, harm diggers, and cost diggers fines and repair costs.
-Find out how much you know about natural gas safety by taking our Natural Gas Awareness survey.
+Find out how much you know about natural gas safety by taking our Natural Gas Awareness Survey.

-It Can Help You Avoid Repair Expenses
+It Can Help You Avoid Costly Expenses

 Know what’s below.
 Always call before you dig.
 According to a 2008 national survey, roughly half of all Americans are "active diggers" who have done (or are planning to do) some type of digging project at home, yet only about a third of these people have called to get their utility lines marked.
 Smart digging means calling 811 before each job because marked lines show diggers the approximate location of underground lines and help prevent undesired consequences.
-With 811, there is no excuse not to call.
+With 811, there is no reason not to call.

 It's The Law